lowply/coffee/README.md

 Facebook /
 Twitter

 Popular classic Japanese style cafe.
 There's Sabor 2 next to Sabor, but that's more for food.
-Smoking allowed for all seats, don't go if you're not comfortable with it.
+Smoking allowed for all seats, don't go there if you're not comfortable with it.

-## Ladrio - Jimbocho
+## Ladrio - Jimbocho :star::star: :computer:
 Website /
 [Tabelog](https://tabelog.com/tokyo/A1310/A131003/13006555/) /
 [Google Map](https://goo.gl/maps/iJHer4LWsjp) /